paleobiologyGrader/bfgeosci541/GrantTopic_Hypothesis.md

   hard to do in R
   MATLAB?
-  thickness defined by rock package thickness might be possible but data and time intensive
+  thickness defined by rock package thickness might be possible but data and time intensive or surfaces defined by paleocontinent shape/position relying on paleo maps created for each stage in R